eli-lam/flask-website/README.md

 Author: @eli-lam

 This website was created for my web programming class.
+Bootstrap was used for frontend and Flask alongside with SQL for backend.
 It started off as a personal website to show off my projects but changed into a personal website/blog where visitors can create an account and comment on my blog posts.
 I also created a subclass of users where I can give permission to another user to write a blog post.
 This would allow me to have guest writers.